Pravasi Bharatiyas are 'brand ambassadors' of India on foreign soil: Modi

 Modi also said Madhya Pradesh has a number of natural sites, including the Narmada river, and the recently developed Mahakal Lok at the famous Mahakaleshwar Temple in Ujjain, and urged the diaspora to visit them.

+The prime minister also released a commemorative postal stamp 'Surakshit Jaayen, Prashikshit Jaayen' to underline the importance of safe, legal, orderly and skilled migration.

-President of the Republic of Suriname Chandrikapersad Santokhi, who was the special guest of honour at the event, said India has proven to be a reliable partner on regional and global platforms.
+On the occasion, Suriname President Santokhi said India has proven to be a reliable partner on regional and global platforms.

-"Suriname has sought partnership (with India) in various fields including health, financial sectors and strengthening cultural ties by setting up institutes for Hindi language promotion in the Caribbean country," he said.
+He sought a partnership (with India) in various fields including health, financial sectors and strengthening cultural ties by "setting up institutes for Hindi language promotion in the Caribbean country."

 He recalled India's help in providing COVID-19 vaccines and medicines to various countries and termed India as an important strategic partner.